Alamofire + AlamofireObjectMapper

 var authToken: String? { get set }

-Also, add this property to NonPersistentApiContext (if we had a persistent one, it would remember the token even if restarted the app, but that’s something that you could perhaps try to build yourself):
+Also, add this property to NonPersistentApiContext (if we had a persistent one, it would remember the token even if restarted the app, but that’s something you can build yourself):

 var authToken: String?

-Now, let’s create an Alamofire-based AuthService.
-Add an Auth folder to Api and add this class:
+Let’s create an Alamofire-based AuthService.
+Create an Auth folder to Api and add this:

 import Alamofire